Subsequent applications

 Nikola Kovačević

-The Asylum Act envisages that a foreigner whose asylum application has been rejected on the merits ‘may submit a subsequent asylum application if they can provide evidence that the circumstances relevant to recognising their right to asylum have changed substantially or if they can provide any evidence that they did not present in the previous procedure due to justified reasons.’[1]
 The precondition for the subsequent application is that the initial application was rejected by a final decision as unfounded or discontinued due to applicant’s failure to appear for the asylum interview.[2]
 The applicant must provide all the above and bring forward evidence in a comprehensible manner.[3]
 The Asylum Office shall assess the admissibility of subsequent applications in line with the new facts and evidence, and in connection with the facts and evidence already presented in the previous asylum procedure.[4]

 If it has been established that the subsequent asylum application is admissible, the competent authority shall revoke the previous decision.
 On the contrary, the subsequent asylum application shall be rejected if it has been established that it is inadmissible due to a lack of new evidence.
-The decision on a subsequent application will be rendered within 15 days from the date of the application.[5]
+The decision on a subsequent application will be issued within 15 days from the date of the application.[5]

 In 2018, there was one case where the family A. from Libya was allowed to submit the subsequent application, but in line with the old Asylum Act.
 This was the consequence of the ECtHR communicating their case to the Government of Serbia.[6]
 In 2020, only 2 subsequent applications were submitted, while in 2021 a total of 11 subsequent asylum applications were lodged: Iran (6), Bulgaria (3), Cameroon (1) and Pakistan (1).
 All subsequent applications were rejected as unfounded and all applicants were already on the territory of the Serbia.
 The same practice continued in 2022 when two subsequent asylum applications were rejected as unfounded.
+In 2023, 3 subsequent asylum applications from applicants from Bulgaria, Afghanistan and Russia were rejected.
+The Afghan applicant absconded, the Bulgarian applicant was considered as non-credible prima facie as she had returned to Bulgaria prior to lodging her subsequent asylum application to obtain a new passport, even though she claimed to face ‘risk for her life’.[7]

 Two decisions from 2021 are worth mentioning because they were both based on subsequent asylum applications which contained new facts and evidence which were not examined in the initial asylum procedure.
-The argumentation of the applicants (4 member Iranian family who converted from Islam to Christianity) in the first case implied that they failed to outline the new evidence because they were not aware that such possibility.
-This evidence was a witness statement of an applicant’s brother as well as decision on refugee status which the brother received in the Netherlands.
-The Asylum Office outlined that it is the applicant’s fault that they failed to provide such evidence, and that the fact that they had a legal representative is an additional argument that goes in favour of their position that there is no justification for not bringing that up in the initial procedure.[7]
+The argumentation of the applicants (4-member Iranian family who converted from Islam to Christianity) in the first case referred to the fact that they failed to outline new evidence because they were not aware of such possibility.
+The impugned evidence was a witness statement of an applicant’s brother as well as decision on refugee status which the brother received in the Netherlands.
+The Asylum Office emphasized that it is the applicant’s fault that they failed to provide such evidence, and that the fact that they had a legal representative is an additional argument that goes in favour of their position that there is no justification for not bringing that up in the initial procedure.[8]
+The second case gives serious reasons for concern as it was related to an UASC from Pakistan who lodged his asylum application, but then absconded because his lawyer was not answering his calls.
+Thus, there was never a decision on his case.
+After he returned back, he expressed the will to apply for asylum again.
+However, his subsequent application was rejected, without taking into account the motivations he presented.
+The essence of the reasoning behind the reject decision was that he had legal representatives who should have ensured that he outlined all the evidence.
+Also, the argument that his case has never been examined on the merits, but simply discontinued was completely ignored.
+This further means that subsequent applications can only be considered as theoretical and illusory in case of absconding, but also in case of inadequate legal representation.[9]
+The unfortunate outcome is that both the Iranian family and Pakistani UASC left Serbia and it is not possible to assess how the higher instance authorities would have decided in these cases.

 Both applicants, with the help of their new legal representatives, decided to lodge subsequent asylum application outlining now in details with an entire set of facts which were not put forward in their past procedures, but also some new facts which arose in the meantime.
 As it was the case in subsequent asylum procedure of the Pakistani boy, the Asylum Office outlined the following.

-1. the facts outlined were not new
+• the facts outlined were not new

-2. the fact that applicants had legal representatives in previous asylum procedure was taken as a safeguard that applicants were able to outline all the crucial facts, but there was not assessment of their competence and commitment
+• the fact that applicants had legal representatives in previous asylum procedure was taken as a safeguard that applicants were able to outline all the crucial facts, but there was not assessment of their competence and commitment

-3. the incompetence of legal representatives was not considered at all as the argument for subsequent application.
+• the incompetence of legal representatives was not considered at all as the argument for subsequent application.

 There were no instances in which applicants who had been returned to their countries of origin came back to Serbia and lodged subsequent applications.
 Applicants who lodge subsequent applications are considered to be asylum seekers and are entitled to material reception conditions.